Utilities Screen

 Reverb

-The slider labeled "Reverb" changes amount of the reverb effect to the sound.
+"Reverb" slider changes amount of the reverb effect to the sound.

 You can bypass the reverb effect moving the slider to the left end.

-If you want no airy sound, move the slider to the left end.
+If you want no airy noise, move the slider to the left end.

 Vibrato